sandyfletcher/GONZO/README.md

-GONZO — temporary chatrooms
+caecus — temporary chatrooms
 ------------------------

-GONZO is a real-time chat application that allows users to create temporary, anonymous chatrooms.
+caecus is a real-time chat application that allows users to create temporary, anonymous chatrooms.

 [screenshot of the chat room interface]